 She is also known the world over for her TED talk, Your body language shapes who you are.
 Her advice provides an antidote to the doubts and insecurities that all salespeople experience at some point in their career.

-No matter how well rehearsed your pitch when you get to your sales call, your prospect can adopt the position of power – or your body language can let you down.
+No matter how well rehearsed your pitch is when you get to your sales call, your prospect can adopt the position of power – or your body language can let you down.
 To avoid this happening, Cuddy outlines concrete steps to manage non-verbal expression in situations of power and domination.

 When we feel powerful, we use expansive gestures to make ourselves big and demonstrate our pride.
 If we feel powerless on the other hand, we do the exact opposite and close in on ourselves, making ourselves smaller.